Latest

 1. Building and Preserving Muscles

-2. Improved Endurance
+2. Improved Endurance and Performance

-Consuming protein shakes before sleeping can contribute to muscle strength, as it improves the adaptive response of skeletal muscles.
-[3] Consequently, our muscles become more resilient against fatigue, allowing us to push harder for longer periods of time.
-This will then translate to better endurance during workouts and training sessions, as well as daily activities.
+Studies in Frontiers in Nutrition found that consuming protein shakes before sleeping can contribute to muscle strength, as it improves the adaptive response of skeletal muscles.
+[4] Consequently, our muscles become more efficient at using energy, becoming resilient against fatigue and allowing us to push harder for longer periods of time.

 3. Facilitating Weight Loss